 The instruments available in the CCMR facilities are used by startups as well as by established businesses.
 Startups cannot afford such resources.
 The CCMR facilities often become their only R&D lab.
 Established companies use them to evaluate specific instruments, which constitute large investments even for such businesses.

 A worldwide manufacturer of innovative and specialty glasses was able to work and train with an ultra-high resolution microscope at the CCMR facilities for three years before deciding to purchase one of its own.
 The company relied heavily on CCMR technical staff to justify the microscope purchase, which required an extremely large financial investment.
-CCMR staff was able to show the company that it could customize use of the microscope for its own needs and helped the company to develop and define procedures that fit its applications.
-Even after the purchase, the company’s collaboration with CCMR continues, with specialists helping the company with training and the development of new procedures.
+CCMR staff was able to show the company that it could customize use of the microscope for its own needs.
+They helped the company develop and define procedures that fit its applications.
+The company decided then to purchase the microscope.
+Its collaboration with CCMR staff continues, for employees training and for the development of new procedures.

-Companies are using the CCMR not only to conduct research projects but also conduct targeted employee searches for students who possess specific skills and training.
-Job descriptions from industry partners are distributed to campus groups with targeted expertise such as polymer science, materials science, fibers, food and chemical engineering.
+Companies are approaching CCMR to not only conduct research projects but also conduct targeted employee searches for students who possess specific skills and training.
+Job descriptions from industry partners are distributed to campus groups with targeted expertise in special fields, such as polymer science, materials science, fibers, food and chemical engineering.
 From there, information sessions are organized for faculty and students, and on-campus interviews are arranged with the company’s selected candidates.

 Companies benefits from the CCMR involving students in their sponsored projects.
-The students gain practical experience with the industry partner.
-Industry gains employees expert in a long-term strategic technical development for the company.
-These projects can also lead to fellowship and internship opportunities.
+The students gain practical experience working with global businesses.
+Industry gains employees specifically trained to develop targeted expertise in a strategic technical area for the company.
+These projects can also lead to more fellowship and internship opportunities.